gcbnascimento/quarkus-kafka/README.md

 Necessary to have docker and docker compose installed on the machine!

-Run the command to upload the docker:
+Run the command to upload the docker in root's project:

 docker-compose up -d